openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

 2. TensorFlow implementation of image resize may be different from the one implemented in the sample.
 Even reading input image from compressed format (like ``.jpg``) could give different results in the sample and TensorFlow.
 If it is necessary to compare accuracy between the TensorFlow and the OpenVINO, it is recommended to pass pre-resized input image in a non-compressed format (like ``.bmp``).

 3. If you want to infer the model with the OpenVINO samples, convert the model specifying the ``reverse_input_channels`` command line parameter.
 The samples load images in BGR channels order, while TensorFlow models were trained with images in RGB order.
-When the ``reverse_input_channels`` command line parameter is specified, Model Conversion API performs first convolution or other channel dependent operation weights modification so the output will be like the image is passed with RGB channels order.
+When the ``reverse_input_channels`` command line parameter is specified, model conversion API performs first convolution or other channel dependent operation weights modification so the output will be like the image is passed with RGB channels order.

-4. Read carefully the messages printed by Model Conversion API.
+4. Read carefully the messages printed by model conversion API.
 They contain important instructions on how to prepare input data before running the inference and how to interpret the output.

 Custom Input Shape
 ##################

 Model conversion handles the command line parameter ``input_shape`` for TensorFlow Object Detection API models in a special way depending on the image resizer type defined in the ``pipeline.config`` file.
 TensorFlow Object Detection API generates different ``Preprocessor`` sub-graph based on the image resizer type.
-Model Conversion API supports two types of image resizer:
+Model conversion API supports two types of image resizer:

 * ``fixed_shape_resizer`` --- *Stretches* input image to the specific height and width.
 The ``pipeline.config`` snippet below shows a ``fixed_shape_resizer`` sample definition: